-A wandering cattle hand, good with a horse and quick with a shooting iron.
-He can often be found in the saloon and at the card table, with his back to the wall watching for the local lawman.
-Known to associate with Texas cattle rustlers…
+A wandering cattle-hand, he’s good with a horse and quick with a shooting iron.
+He can often be found in the saloon and at the card table, with his back to the wall watching out for the local lawmen.
+Known to associate with Texas cattle rustlers.

 Known for his taciturn personality, Dave was a sailor who ventured west to Dodge City and the Santa Fe country.
 Dave was a saloon keeper, ranchman, and ruthless gunslinger, working both sides of the law with Wyatt Earp and Bat Masterson.
 Some say he was killed robbing a train in Dallas, others say he rode northwest to join the NWMP.
 You decide.